 Replace 7.1 overview with the following:

 The CMAF track format is derived from the ISO base media file format in this clause and structural brands are specified.
 At this point, the 'cmfc', the 'cmf1' and the 'cmf2' CMAF structural brands are defined.
 The 'cmf2' brand further restricts the 'cmfc' brand.
-The 'cmf1' brand extends and restricts 'cmfc'.
+The 'cmf1' brand extends and restricts the 'cmfc' brand.

 Several CMAF media objects are derived from the CMAF track format.